-- a) All substances (including liquids and gases) consist of particles. - b) Particles of an element are exactly alike in mass and other properties, and particles of different elements are different in mass and other properties. - c) Equal volumes of all gases consist of equal number of particles, at the same temperature and atmospheric pressure. - d) In many elements, the particles (molecules) can break into half particles (atoms) which can combine to give new particles (molecules) of another substances (called compounds).
+a) All substances (including liquids and gases) consist of particles.

+b) All particles of an element are exactly alike in mass and other properties, and particles of different elements are different in mass and other properties.

+c) For all gases, equal volumes consist of equal number of particles, at the same temperature and atmospheric pressure.

+d) In many elements, the particles (molecules) can break into half particles (atoms) which can combine to give new particles (molecules) of another substances (called compounds).